simonoxen/plastimatch/doc/sphinx/debian_packaging.rst

 Step 1: Preliminary testing
 ---------------------------
-The preliminary testing will make sure that the tarball will build under debian in step 3.
+The preliminary testing is performed to make sure that the upstream tarball has everything it needs.

 #.
 Update changelog (in an terminal, not emacs)::

-     cd plastimatch/trunk
+     cd plastimatch
      dch -v 1.5.4+dfsg-1

 #.
 Run rebundle.pl until satisfied::